CMPS-6100/lab-05-deprecated/lab-05.md

     **Add your answer to `answers.md` (3 pts)**

 7. How long does it take your computer to sort lists of sizes `[1000, 10000, 100000]` using Selection Sort and Merge Sort?
 Based on this, how long would you expect Selection Sort to take to sort a list of size 1,000,000?
 Express this in minutes, hours, or days, which ever is the appropriate scale.
+Justify your answer.
 How long does it take Merge Sort to sort a list of 1,000,000?

     **Add your answers to `answers.md` (4 pts)**